localstack/docs/content/en/aws/elastic-compute-cloud/index.md

 description: Amazon Elastic Compute Cloud (Amazon EC2)
 ---

-LocalStack currently supports the Docker backend for running instances.
+## Pro

-## Docker
+LocalStack Pro supports the Docker backend for running instances.

 The Docker backend uses the [Docker Engine](https://docs.docker.com/engine/) to emulate EC2 instances.
 All limitations that apply to containers apply to EC2 instances backed by the Docker manager, including root access and networking.